Veitel Heine Ephraim

-Veitel Heine Ephraim (1703 – 16 May 1775) was jeweller to the Prussian Court, a silk entrepreneur in Potsdam, the chairman of the Jewish congregation in Berlin/Prussia, and from 1756, Mintmaster in Saxony and from 1758 also in Prussia.
+Veitel Heine Ephraim (1703 – 16 May 1775) was a jeweller, silk entrepreneur, mint master, and the chairman of the Jewish congregation in Berlin/Prussia.
 During the Seven Years' War, Frederick the Great devalued the Prussian coin five times in order to finance the war; debased coins were produced with the help from Ephraim and Daniel Itzig, and spread outside Prussia: in Saxony, Poland, and Kurland.
 Ephraim and his companion Itzig became infamous for adding copper, up to 70%, so as to debase the coins, which became known as Ephraimiten.
-Heinrich Carl von Schimmelmann, Johann Ernst Gotzkowsky and Leendert Pieter de Neufville also cooperated in the debasement policy.
+Heinrich Carl von Schimmelmann, Johann Ernst Gotzkowsky, and Leendert Pieter de Neufville also cooperated in the debasement policy.
 The king's coinage policy became a key element of war financing.

 Life

-Veitel Ephraim was the fifth child of Altona-born jeweller, and elder of the Jewish Community Nathan Veitel Ephraim (1658-1748), who moved from Hamburg to Berlin.
+Veitel Ephraim was the fifth child of Altona-born jeweller and elder of the Jewish Community Nathan Veitel Ephraim (1658–1748), who moved from Hamburg to Berlin.
 His mother came from Vienna.
 The Ephraim family lived in Spandauer Straße 30.
-Around 1744/1745 Ephraim became court jeweller of Friedrich II.
+Around 1744 or 1745, Ephraim became court jeweller of Friedrich II.
 They had known each other since 1738, when they met at Schloss Rheinsberg.
 Already as Crown Prince Friedrich was in debt to Ephraim.
-In 1748 Ephraim leased a factory in Potsdam for lace and had orphans taught in the production of it.
-In 1750 he was appointed by the King as the senior elder of the Berlin Jewry.
-In 1752/1754 Ephraim delivered silver to Johann Philipp Graumann, director of the Prussian mints.
+In 1748, Ephraim leased a factory in Potsdam for lace and had orphans taught in the production of it.
+Two years later, he was appointed by the King as the senior elder of the Berlin Jewry.
+In 1752 or 1754, Ephraim delivered silver to Johann Philipp Graumann, director of the Prussian mints.